ah-haqqdod/T-ARP/readme.md

-# Adaptive Randomized Pivoting for Tensor Singular Value Decomposition Model
+# Adaptive Randomized Pivoting for Tensor Cross Approximation in the T-Product Framework

 ## Overview